Print-Ready Files

 Formats like Microsoft Document (.docx), PowerPoint (.ppx) or Publisher (.pub) are not optimized for a printing press.
 And formats like .png and .jpeg. are static images that, if designed correctly, can be printed, but leave your printer with no ability to edit.

-The most important thing to remember is that it’s possible for all of these file formats to be saved, exported or converted to a PDF for print-ready files.
+Smartpress Tip: The good news is that it’s possible for all of these file formats to be saved, exported or converted to a PDF for print-ready files.

 Requirements for Print-Ready Files